jmikola/JmikolaAutoLoginBundle/README.md

         auto_login_user_provider: acme.auto_login_user_provider
 ```

-In the example above we need to specify a custom service for `auto_login_user_provider`, since default
+In the example above we need to specify a custom service for `auto_login_user_provider`, since the default
 `EntityUserProvider` does not implement `AutoLoginUserProviderInterface`.

-When you go to the url `http://your-app.com/whatever?_al=foobar` we will invoke the `AcmeAutoLoginUserProvider::loadUserByAutoLoginToken` with parameter `foobar`.
-It is your job to make sure the `AcmeAutoLoginUserProvider` returns the correct user for that token.
+When visiting `http://example.com/path?_al=foobar`, we will invoke `AcmeAutoLoginUserProvider::loadUserByAutoLoginToken` with the value of "foobar".
+You must ensure that `AcmeAutoLoginUserProvider` returns the correct user for that token (or throws a `AutoLoginTokenNotFoundException`).

 ### Listener Options